Combat and Operational Stress Reactions

 Combat Stress Reactions

-CSRs occur in combat or preparation for combat.
-They are hard-wired survival responses that encompass physiological, behavioral, emotional, mental, and other changes in body processes.
-Life-threatening situations trigger the autonomic nervous system, which is regulated by two opposing divisions — the sympathetic nervous system, responsible for arousal, and the parasympathetic nervous system, responsible for ‘shutdown’.
 The result is a continuum of automatic responses referred to as the ‘defense cascade,’ characterized by extreme (but relatively brief) highs or lows in physiological functions, such as awareness/arousal, behavioral, emotional, mental, speech, and sensorimotor.
 These changes are intense and cause moderate to severe impairment while they last, but their duration is only hours or, at most, a few days.

-Combat Operational Stress – the sum of the physical and emotional stressors experienced due to combat or extended operations
+Combat Operational Stress – the sum of the physical and emotional stressors experienced due to combat or extended operations.

-Combat/Operational Stress Reaction (COSR) – broad group of physical, mental and emotional signs that result from combat/operation stress
+Combat/Operational Stress Reaction (COSR) – broad group of physical, mental and emotional signs that result from combat/operation stress.

-Combat/Operational Stress Reaction Casualty –Soldier who is combat ineffective due to COSR
+Combat/Operational Stress Reaction Casualty – Soldier who is combat ineffective due to COSR.

 Battle Fatigue – Broad group of physical, mental and emotional signs that result from COS.